Purpose of this article

 - Constellation

-If multiple suppliers contract energy within the same region, all must be added.
+If multiple suppliers operate within the same region, all must be added.

 5. Add subcategory + source combinations

-For each supplier, define all energy types for which supplier-specific emission factors will be used.
+For each supplier, define all energy types for which supplier-specific emission factors exist.

 Examples: